Ontario’s Changing Workplace: New Labour Law Rules and Regulations

 Are you a business owner looking for help to understand the new legislation that Ontario just passed?
 Do you know what steps to take to ensure that you meet your obligations as an employer?

-The Ontario Provincial Government just passed Bill 47, Making Ontario Open for Business Act, 2018.
-This Bill will repeal sections of the previous government’s Fair Workplaces, Better Jobs Act 2017 (known as Bill 148).
-The Act will come into force on January 1, 2019.
-This will greatly impact how businesses operate in relation to, but not limited to:
+In November 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018.
+This Bill repeals sections of the previous government’s Fair Workplaces, Better Jobs Act 2017 (known as Bill 148).
+The Act came into effect on January 1, 2019.
+This change greatly impacts how businesses operate in relation, but not limited to:

 - Minimum wage

 - Public holiday pay

 - Enhancing employment standards enforcement

 Whether you’re a small business or a large corporation, it is important that you’re complying with the new legislation.

 There are three major areas of focus where Ontario has made changes to the labour law rules.